For applicants to the Master of Music in Jazz Studies program and the DMA in Performance with local concentration in Jazz Studies:

 The GRE requirement can be met in one of two ways:

-1. Submit score from the GRE (Analytical Writing Section only) .
+1. Submit an acceptable score from the GRE (Analytical Writing Section only).
 If you choose the GRE Analytical Writing Section option, the score must be submitted prior to the start of the first semester of enrollment.
 We contacted the ETS, the organization that administers the GRE, in September 2013 to ask whether a student can sign up for only the analytical writing portion.
 We received the following response:

 The GRE® revised General Test consists of three test sections — Verbal Reasoning, Quantitative Reasoning and Analytical Writing.
 The individual sections of the test are not offered as stand-alone exams.
 Examinees who register to take the GRE revised General Test will be presented with all three sections at the test center.